POA in Pakistan

 Cancellation of Power of Attorney

 A Revocation-Deed may be submitted, at any time, to the relevant registrar to withdraw the original Power of Attorney.
-A newspaper publication is required, and it is noted that the reason for withdrawing the original Power of Attorney must be provided, as it may be later relied upon later (Reference 2017 CNC P48 Isb).
+A newspaper publication is required, and it is noted that the reason for withdrawing the original Power of Attorney must be provided, as it may be relied upon (Reference 2017 CNC P48 Isb).

 It is also noted that only after the original Power of Attorney is either canceled or withdrawn, could another Power of Attorney be utilized.
-It is important to remember that, in the case of a Special Power of Attorney, once the task is done, the Power of attorney is automatically seized.
+It is important to remember that, in the case of a Special Power of Attorney, once the task is done, the Power of Attorney is automatically seized.
 In the event of death (of either the Representative or the Executant) the Power of Attorney would also be deemed as expired.

 Preparing a Power of Attorney from Abroad

 If a person is looking to prepare a Power of Attorney from Abroad, they must ensure that the Power of Attorney meets the criteria of the country it’s coming from, as well as Pakistan’s Legal Criteria (As it was observed in 2009 MLR Civil 241).

 Remember, when preparing a Power of Attorney, it is always important to seek assistance from your legal counsel to ensure your Power of Attorney is valid for the specific legal action you are looking to ensue.
 We can also be contacted if you require assistance in this matter.

 “The beneficiary of the transaction must ensure that the Power of Attorney is legitimate.”2006 YLR 951